ropensci/hoardr/cran-comments.md

 ---

-This submission includes a new method and a new parameter in an existing method.
+This submission includes a fix so that many objects in the same R session don't share variables anymore.

 Thanks!
 Scott Chamberlain